snowleopard17/Chitra/README.md

 I have done majority of task some couldn't do due to not having enough experience as well as a gap with native api support in flutter framework.
 This app is really slow on emulator.

-Not Working: File saving feature(This is really easy but I don't want to use thrid party on it but will use later if I want to complete this app)
+Not Working: File saving feature.

 Done 6 out of 9:
 Unfinished and Reasons:
 Image Segmentaion: Couldn't do due to no gpu support, possible with MLkit but that's not allowed.